 Rivera retired with the all-time record for saves at 652 and games finished to 952, and he made 1115 total appearances, 4th all-time but most in American League history.
 All but 10 of his appearances were in relief.
 His career ERA was 2.21, for an ERA+ of 205.
 He had also set the mark for the fewest games needed to record 300 saves, with 537, but Craig Kimbrel eclipsed that in 2018.

 The Yankees paid tribute to his great career during spring training in 2014 by visiting Mariano's home country, Panama, to play a couple of games against the Miami Marlins.
 That year, he published his autobiography while Major League Baseball paid him tribute by naming its new award to be given to the best reliever in the American League the "Mariano Rivera Award", with Mariano one of 9 former relievers who get to choose the award's winner (the National League award was named for his contemporary, Trevor Hoffman, who is second on the all-time saves list).
 In 2015, he was with the Yankees as a guest spring training instructor.
-In 2016, the Yankees will dedicate a plaque in his honor in Monument Park.
+On August 14, 2016, the Yankees dedicated a plaque in his honor in Monument Park.

 Mariano's son, generally known as Mariano Rivera III, was a 29th round selection by the Yankees in the 2014 amateur draft, but he decided to return to Iona College for his senior year and was drafted in the 4th round in 2015, this time by the Washington Nationals.
 He was not considered to be any kind of prospect until going to college, but increased his velocity from the upper 70's to the mid 90's to move onto teams' radar screens.

 - 13-time AL All-Star (1997, 1999-2002, 2004-2006, 2008-2011 & 2013)

 - 6-time AL Reliever of the Year Award Winner (1997, 1999, 2001, 2004, 2005 & 2009)